 The IRS can also file a Notice of Federal Tax Lien on your property.
 If a lien is in place, it can be hard to sell or borrow against your property.
 The lien also shows up on your credit report, which will hurt your credit rating, and your creditors would get a notice that the IRS is now first in line to seize your property.

 On top of that, penalties and interest on your unpaid amount will continue to accrue until the balance is paid.
 If this is scaring you, it’s meant to.
 Try to avoid getting to the point where the IRS sends this notice—it’s bad news and all you really have to do to avoid it is pay your tax debt or make your agreed upon installment payments.
-If you made a plan to pay your debt back and you can no longer afford the payments agreed upon, reach out to the IRS to revise your plan.
-Read more about this here.

 What if I think my balance due is incorrect?